-There is no specific profile because we are in a very basic needs market, in the sense that everyone needs security.
+There is no specific profile because we are in a basic needs market, in the sense that everyone needs security.
 We have several verticals in which we are growing, and one of them is retail, a main market in Mexico and the region.
-We have critical infrastructure and in that sector, you can find all the power and electricity companies, gas stations, train stations, and transportation hubs, not to mention all government institutions—including smart cities.
+We have critical infrastructure, and in that sector one can find all the power and electricity companies, gas stations, train stations, and transportation hubs, not to mention all government institutions—including smart cities.
 All these require surveillance.
 Another sector that is growing is the industrial sector.
 Video has evolved from deterrents to prevention since the Twin Tower attacks.
 This is why you have analytics and different security tools that you can take advantage of.
 You do not need thousands of people watching TV monitors to see if there is something going on.
 We have access to solutions that include audio, analytics, software, storage, and many different components for creative and efficient solutions based on customers' needs.

 To what extent is video surveillance and Axis helping to fight crime in Mexico?